How to change TextField Label Color in Android Jetpack Compose

 }

-Following is the output.
-It shows the defined label color when TextField is focused.
+The following screenshot demonstrates how the defined label color appears when the TextField is focused.

 import android.os.Bundle